-She didn’t follow directions.
-She didn’t want to be touched.
-She didn’t speak, listen, or respond to her name.
-She didn’t look into her mother’s eyes.
-She had no emotional connection to her mother, father, even her twin sister.
+Raquel didn’t speak, listen, or respond to her name.
+Additionally, she didn’t follow directions or want to be touched.
+She didn’t look into her mother’s eyes, and had no emotional connection to her mother, father, even her twin sister.

-Miriam, spent the next three years searching desperately for anything that could improve Raquel’s quality of life.
-She tried several forms of therapy—phonoaudiology, occupational therapy, behavioral therapy, and sensory integration.
-She changed Raquel’s diet, so it was free of gluten and casein.
+Miriam spent the next three years searching desperately for anything that could improve Raquel’s quality of life.
+She tried several forms of therapy, such as phonoaudiology, occupational therapy, behavioral therapy, and sensory integration.
+Miriam also changed Raquel’s diet, so it was free of gluten and casein.

-All these efforts helped Raquel show small signs of improvement, but not anything significant.
+All these efforts helped Raquel show slight signs of improvement, but not anything significant.
 At four and a half years old, doctors still gave Raquel the diagnosis of severe autism.

 “Life was completely miserable,” Miriam said.
 “Raquel suffered from extremely high anxiety.
 We couldn’t go to a mall or a restaurant or the movies.
 We couldn’t even drive with her in the car without the panic attacks and the screaming.
 My daughter lived in her own little world, and we weren’t a part of it.”

-Refusing to give up, Miriam heard about the Brain Treatment Center, and MeRT or Magnetic e-Resonance Therapy.
-She decided to give it a try.
+Refusing to give up, Miriam heard about the Brain Treatment Center and MeRT, and decided to give it a try.
 The second day of treatment changed their lives.

-Raquel enjoyed the therapy, and she was happy to go, which shocked Miriam.
-It was the first time Miriam had ever seen her happy.
-After that day’s treatment, Miriam brought Raquel back home.
+Raquel enjoyed the therapy, and she was happy to go.
+And this shocked Miriam.
+Also, this was the first time Miriam had ever seen her happy.
+After the second day of treatment, Miriam brought Raquel home.
 “I was in the kitchen with my husband,” she said.
 “Raquel walked up to us with a cup in her hand and said ‘juice.’
 That was the first word she’d ever spoken.
 We were in shock.”

 Raquel then walked to a lemon tree outside, yanked a lemon off the tree, and smelled it.
-Miriam didn’t even realize her daughter knew what a lemon was or that it had a smell.
-“It’s as if that information was there all the time, but had been trapped,” said Miriam.
+Before this, Miriam hadn’t even realized her daughter knew what a lemon was or that it had a smell.
+“It’s as if that information was there all the time but had been trapped,” said Miriam.

-Raquel’s twin sister tried to take the lemon away, Raquel fought for it, saying “MY lemon,” then danced around holding the lemon away from her sister, playing with her.
-This interaction was the first one Raquel had ever had with her twin.
+When her twin sister tried to take the lemon away, Raquel fought for it, saying “MY lemon,” then danced around holding the lemon away from her sister, playing with her.
+This was the first interaction Raquel had ever had with her twin.